kphammm/FLM--Project-1-/README.md

 # FLM--Project-1-
-There are 4 different blocks for decinteger, octinteger, hexinteger, and the string literal.

-decinteger
+**Team Name:** FLM

+**Team Members/Associated usernames & Tasks completed:**
+- **Kenneth Pham** - Kphammm
+  - Task

+- **Natalia Jauregui** - ChocolateCheerios
+  - Ran code to ensure it followed guidelines
+  - Made code edits as needed
+  - Updated Discord repo to utilize the MD file powers to make it pretty (to give me information on your group members - full name, GitHub username, tasks completed, including extra credit tasks by member, code versions (tags), features, etc.)

+- **Tiffany Lo** - Yintinglo
+  - Task

+This repository provides Python code blocks to check if a given input is a `decinteger`, `octinteger`, `hexinteger`, or a `string literal`.

+1. **DecInteger**
--run the block and enter in an input to see if it is a decinteger or not ex) 1000
+   - Run the block and enter an input to check if it is a decinteger or not.

-octinteger
+   - Example: `1000`

+2. **OctInteger**
--run the block and enter in an input to see if it is a octinteger or not ex) 0o234
+   - Run the block and enter an input to check if it is an octinteger or not.

-hexinteger
+   - Example: `0o234`

+3. **HexInteger**
--run the block and enter in an input to see if it is a hexinteger or not ex) 0x1f2e
+   - Run the block and enter an input to check if it is a hexinteger or not.

-the string literal
+   - Example: `0x1f2e`

+4. **String Literal**
--the different methods are commented out on the bottom -uncomment to run the method of your choice
+   - Different methods for checking string literals are commented out at the bottom.
+   - Uncomment to run the method of your choice.